taylorhawks/deutsch-nlp/README.md

 ### roadblocks
-- ä, ö, ü, ß encoding
--
+- file not found errors